entrity/stackedit-computer-vision/papers-read/Detail/Identifying First-person Camera Wearers in Third-person Videos.md

 Seeks to learn *coordinated representation* (i.e. corresponding samples in the two domains are close together in the joint representation).

+Given an image from one domain, it finds a nearest neighbour (in the training set) from the other domain.

 ## Related Work

 1. Most datasets are lab-collected and lack diversity, containing on a few subjects.